neerajsainisot25/study-buddy/replit.md

 1. **Sentence Transformers Warning**: The app shows a warning about missing `sentence-transformers` package.
 This is expected and doesn't affect core functionality.
 RAG features will work with limited capability.

-2. **Supabase Required**: Supabase is now REQUIRED for authentication.
-Without Supabase credentials, users cannot access any features of the application.
+2. **No Authentication Required**: The app is now fully open access - users can use all features without signing up or logging in.

-3. **Database Setup Required**: After adding Supabase credentials, you MUST run the database schema (see `SUPABASE_SETUP.md`).
-Without this, authentication will fail.
+3. **Supabase Optional**: Supabase database is optional and not required for core features to work.

 4. **Tailwind CDN Warning**: The browser console shows a warning about using Tailwind via CDN in production.
 This is for development convenience - for production, consider installing Tailwind locally.